Kepnang2/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #Systems Engineering and Devops
-#Task 19.
+#Task 20.
-Replace all characters A and c from input to Z and e respectively.
+Create a script that removes all letters c and C from input.